Auto-clicker Detection

 Results

-There is still significant room for improvement, as stated, this project was for fun and to research in to this topic.
-The following graphs compare real human data of clicking consistently, compared to the data recorded from the auto-clicker trying to mimic such.
-The Y access is the average time between clicks, while the X is the progression of time.
+There is still significant room for improvement, as this project was primarily for fun and research.
+The following graphs compare real human clicking data with the data recorded from the auto-clicker attempting to mimic human behavior.

 Real human data, mapping time between average clicks over time for 50 seconds